AntoThomasK03/isee2018-TeamWithNoName/docs/_posts/2018-05-07-Requirements-&-Specifications.md

+05 May 2018
+<h4><br>Blog-02: Requirements And Specifications</br></h4>
+Welcome to our second blog of our project.
+In the intial blog we introduced our team and the purposes.
+In this blog we are going to discuss about our android application "Activity Monitor".
 <h3>User Views:</h3>

 <br>•	As a user, I want an application to track all my daily activities and schedule my daily plan efficiently.</br>